nats-io/nats.java/README.md

 ### Connecting

-There are four different ways to connect using the Java library:
+There are five different ways to connect using the Java library, each with a parallel method that will allow doing reconnect logic if the initial connect fails.
+The ability to reconnect on  the initial connection failure is _NOT_ an Options setting.

-1. Connect to a local server on the default port:
+1. Connect to a local server on the default url.
+From the Options class: `DEFAULT_URL = "nats://localhost:4222";`

     ```java
+    // default options
     Connection nc = Nats.connect();

+    // default options, reconnect on connect
+    Connection nc = Nats.connectReconnectOnConnect();
     ```

-2. Connect to one or more servers using a URL:
+1. Connect to one or more servers using a URL:

     ```java
-    //single URL
+    // single URL, all other default options
     Connection nc = Nats.connect("nats://myhost:4222");

-    //comma-separated list of URLs
+    // comma-separated list of URLs, all other default options
     Connection nc = Nats.connect("nats://myhost:4222,nats://myhost:4223");

+    // single URL, all other default options, reconnect on connect
+    Connection nc = Nats.connectReconnectOnConnect("nats://myhost:4222");

+    // comma-separated list of URLs, all other default options, reconnect on connect
+    Connection nc = Nats.connectReconnectOnConnect("nats://myhost:4222,nats://myhost:4223");
     ```

-3. Connect to one or more servers with a custom configuration:
+1. Connect to one or more servers with a custom configuration:

     ```java
     Options o = new Options.Builder().server("nats://serverone:4222").server("nats://servertwo:4222").maxReconnects(-1).build();

+    // custom options
     Connection nc = Nats.connect(o);

+    // custom options, reconnect on connect
+    Connection nc = Nats.connectReconnectOnConnect(o);
     ```

-    See the javadoc for a complete list of configuration options.

-4. Connect asynchronously, this requires a callback to tell the application when the client is connected:
+1. Connect asynchronously, this requires a callback to tell the application when the client is connected:

     ```java
     Options options = new Options.Builder().server(Options.DEFAULT_URL).connectionListener(handler).build();
     Nats.connectAsynchronously(options, true);
     ```

-    This feature is experimental, please let us know if you like it.

-5. Connect with authentication handler:
+1. Connect with authentication handler:

     ```java
     AuthHandler authHandler = Nats.credentials(System.getenv("NATS_CREDS"));

+    // single URL, all other default options
     Connection nc = Nats.connect("nats://myhost:4222", authHandler);

+    // comma-separated list of URLs, all other default options
+    Connection nc = Nats.connect("nats://myhost:4222,nats://myhost:4223", authHandler);

+    // single URL, all other default options, reconnect on connect
+    Connection nc = Nats.connectReconnectOnConnect("nats://myhost:4222", authHandler);

+    // comma-separated list of URLs, all other default options, reconnect on connect
+    Connection nc = Nats.connectReconnectOnConnect("nats://myhost:4222,nats://myhost:4223", authHandler);
     ```

 ### Publishing